 Whereas travel bans, remote classes, and the suspension of SAT and TOEFL tests will check student mobility in the short term, the recession will also cause the number of international students to drop in the long term.

 Overseas education is expensive, especially for international students.
-Many survive on student loans and so it becomes necessary to secure a decent job after finishing their degree.
+Many survive on student loans, so it becomes necessary to secure a decent job after finishing their degree.
 And while colleges in the US are set to open for the fall semester, some or all classes may continue online.